gumaerc-testorg/21g.107-fall-2014/content/pages/assignments/module-1-sessions-1-10.md

 {{< tdopen >}}

-1. Read \[LC\] Lesson 4 with the writing assignment of practicing writing the [big characters in Lesson 4]({{< baseurl >}}/pages/study-materials#Lesson_4) on your own, following the correct stroke orders.
+1. Read \[LC\] Lesson 4 with the writing assignment of practicing writing the {{% resource_link 8b281a78-7af6-0ff6-b9ab-be5bf3c13f16 "big characters in Lesson 4" "#Lesson_4" %}} on your own, following the correct stroke orders.
 2. Learn the big characters in Lesson 3 by heart.
 3. Using the characters in Lessons 1–4, handwrite 3 sentences of no less than 20 characters each.
 Then transcribe your sentences into _Pinyin_ with tone marks.
 Write about different things for the 3 sentences.
-Please write on every other line and leave 1.25-inch margins for each piece of paper you use if you do not use the [calligraphy sheet]({{< baseurl >}}/pages/study-materials).
+Please write on every other line and leave 1.25-inch margins for each piece of paper you use if you do not use the {{% resource_link 8b281a78-7af6-0ff6-b9ab-be5bf3c13f16 "calligraphy sheet" %}}.

 {{< tdclose >}}